t-d-k/LibreCrypt/docs/FAQ.md

 *A:* These options are largely self-explanatory.

-The "Overwrite free space.." option will simply overwrite all **unused** storage on the selected volume.
+The "Overwrite free space.." option will simply overwrite all **unused** storage on the selected container.

-The "Overwrite entire drive.." option is more destructive - it will overwrite **all** storage on the selected volume - including overwriting (destroying) any data that may have been present on it.
+The "Overwrite entire drive.." option is more destructive - it will overwrite **all** storage on the selected container - including overwriting (destroying) any data that may have been present on it.

-Because the latter option is more destructive, it may only be used when a single mounted volume has been selected within the LibreCrypt user interface.
+Because the latter option is more destructive, it may only be used when a single opened container has been selected within the LibreCrypt user interface.

 * * *

 <a name="eo"></a>
-*Q: Does LibreCrypt support nesting Boxes inside each other, isn't this a neat idea!*
+*Q: Does LibreCrypt support nesting Containers inside each other, isn't this a neat idea!*

-*A:* Yes; LibreCrypt allows volumes to be nested one inside another, with complete flexibility as to which encryption options are used with each volume.
+*A:* Yes; LibreCrypt allows containers to be nested one inside another, with complete flexibility as to which encryption options are used with each container.

 This means that you can (for example) have:

-* An AES XTS (with SHA-512) encrypted volume, stored within
+* An AES XTS (with SHA-512) encrypted container, stored within
-* A Blowfish LRW (using Tiger) encrypted volume, stored within
+* A Blowfish LRW (using Tiger) encrypted container, stored within
-* A Serpent CBC-ESSIV (using RIPEMD-320)encrypted volume
+* A Serpent CBC-ESSIV (using RIPEMD-320)encrypted container

-In this example, any data stored within the "innermost" AES encrypted volume will be actually be triple-encrypted with AES, Blowfish and Serpent before written to disk.
+In this example, any data stored within the "innermost" AES encrypted container will be actually be triple-encrypted with AES, Blowfish and Serpent before written to disk.

 This is, however a bad idea because the security will usually be weaker, as well access being slower.

 You might think that it would be stronger because the 'innermost' container, will be encrypted many times and so would be as strong as the strongest cypher used.

 However the weakest point in the encryption is not the cypher but the keyphrase (AFAWK).
-In order to nest two boxes you need to remember two keyphrases. if they are the same there is no increase in security because once one container is cracked the attacker knows the key to the other.
+In order to nest two containers you need to remember two keyphrases. if they are the same there is no increase in security because once one container is cracked the attacker knows the key to the other.
 If the keyphrases are different then each one is likely to be half the length of a keyphrase for a single container. that's because most people cant remember a keyphrase long enough for even one container.
 Brute forcing two keyphrases is much easier than brute forcing one twice the length.
 For example dictionary-attacking two separate 20 character keyphrases takes on average 67 Million operations whereas attacking one 40 character keyphrase takes 10^12 operations.